Brussels Sprouts Pizza with Cherries & Bacon

 Sometimes, I’m pretty sure I should have named this blog “Foxes Love Pizza,” and just gone all in on homemade pizza!
 Homemade pizza is something I grew up eating, albeit classic pepperoni and mushroom most of the time.

-But sometime over the years, as my husband and I started cooking together more, we began branching out into things like chicken pizza with roasted garlic, and cheeseburger pizza with all of the fixings.
+But sometime over the years, as my husband and I started cooking together more, we began branching out into things like chicken pizza with roasted garlic, cheeseburger pizza with all of the fixings, and even crostini pizza bars for parties.

 These days, homemade pizza is almost always on our weekly meal plan, sometimes if only to use up leftover ingredients from other meals.